Redemption: Tar Heels take title over Gonzaga in ugly game - News 12 Now

 It was, in North Carolina’s words, a redemption tour — filled with extra time on the practice court and the weight room, all fueled by a devastating loss in last year’s title game on Kris Jenkins’ 3-point dagger at the buzzer for Villanova.

-“I wanted to see this confetti fall on us and we’re the winners,” said Carolina’s Joel Berry II, who led the Heels with 22 points.
-“We came out here and we competed.
-It came down to the last second, but we’re national champs now.”
+“Just unreal that we get a second chance at this,” junior Theo Pinson said, recounting a pre-game conversation with teammate Joel Berry II.
+“Not a lot of people can say they can do that.
+I told him, ‘We’re about to take this thing.
+I’m about to give everything I got.’
+I knew he would, too, We just didn’t want to come up short again.”

-Berry, along with most of Roy Williams’ players, returned for another run.
-To say everything went right for them at this Final Four would not be the truth.
+But to say everything went right for Roy Williams’ team at this Final Four would be less than the truth.

 The Tar Heels (33-7) followed a terrible-shooting night in the semifinal with an equally ice-cold performance in the final — going 4 for 27 from 3-point land and 26 for 73 overall.